More to Life

 If the answer is, “I feel hopeless, despondent, and cast away,” then that is an indication you are relying on an emotional response rather than on the power of God.

 None of what I’m encouraging you to do comes easy.
 Trust me, I have days when tears stream down my face without warning, when pain fills my heart, when anxiety overwhelms me.
-But, I can honestly say that I have grown so much, not in myself, but in my reliance on the Lord in the most difficult moments of my life.
+But, I can honestly say that I have grown so much in the last ten years, not in myself, but in my reliance on the Lord in the most difficult moments of my life.

-A few months ago in prayer I was weeping before the Lord.
+During a very trying time in my life, I was weeping before the Lord.
 To be honest, I wasn’t even saying anything out loud, just rocking myself back and forth, crying out to God.
 A familiar voice spoke to my spirit and God gently encouraged me to “yield to the process.”
-It’s hard to yeild to the process when the process is causing pain.
+It’s hard to yield to the process when the process is causing pain.

 You will never know how much strength you have until your weaknesses are put to the test.